North-Shore-AI/cns_experiments/README_CRUCIBLE_IR.md

-# CNS Experiments with Crucible IR
+# CNS Crucible with Crucible IR

 ## Overview

-This document describes the new Crucible IR-based approach to defining and running CNS experiments.
+This document describes the Crucible IR-based approach to defining and running CNS Crucible experiments.
 The Crucible IR (Intermediate Representation) provides a declarative, backend-agnostic way to define experiments that can be executed across different compute backends (Tinkex, local Nx, cloud services, etc.).

 ## Migration from Legacy Approach